brijeshivam/monkcomTask/Readme.md

 5. If coupon type is product-wise then compare the cart with the product specified in coupon.
 If the exists then calculate applicable discount.
 6. If coupon type is bxgy then compare the cart with the product and quantity specified in coupon.
 If the condition meets calculate applicable discount.
 7. Return the result to the user.

+### Limitations
+This is based on synchronous programming so not much suitable for scalable scenario.
+Instead we can use Quarkus and its reactive programming for scalability.

+### Assumptions
+coupon_id is assumed to be an auto generated int value.